 The flexible, protective tissue at the ends of bones is called cartilage.
 Osteoarthritis, the most common form of arthritis, occurs when this cartilage wears down over time.
 The most common symptoms are pain in the joints of hands, neck, lower back, knees or hips.
 Medications, physical therapy, and even surgery can be recommended to reduce pain and maintain joint movement.
-But regenerative medicine injections offer a non-surgical option to help regrow cartilage, improve joint functionality, and get you back to where you were.
+But stem cell injections offer a non-surgical option to help regrow cartilage, improve joint functionality, and get you back to where you were.

 Learn more about how stem cell injections can help with osteoarthritis.